Xilinx/Vitis-AI/demo/Whole-App-Acceleration/README.md

 ## ADAS detection pre-process acceleration on ZCU102/Alveo-U50:

-This example demonstartes acceleration of pre-processing of YOLO-v3 network.
+This example demonstrates acceleration of pre-processing of YOLO-v3 network.
 Refer [README](./adas_detection_waa/README.md) for further details and steps to run.

 ## Classification network (Resnet-50/Inception-v1) pre-process acceleration on Alveo-U200: